 Three Ladies of London by Robert Wilson – a not unproblematic play for Leicester’s Men, later to spawn a sequel which acquires three additional Lords with a probably transfer to the Queen’s Men.

-Sir Clyomon, Knight of the Golden Shield & Clamydes the White Knight – yes, this is the second time we’ve put this play into this timeline – that’s because around about now it gets appropriated by the Queen’s Men.
+Sir Clyomon, Knight of the Golden Shield & Clamydes the White Knight – yes, this is the second time we’ve put this play into this timeline – that’s because around about now it either gets written and/or appropriated by the Queen’s Men.
 And it’s great fun, so having it twice is no burden.

 Campaspe by John Lyly – first surviving text by Lyly, in a run of plays lasting about a decade.
 We’ll be adding all his plays to this playlist as we go.